Rangers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have a 51-34 record in games they were favored on the moneyline (winning 60% of those games).
+- The Rangers have won 60.5% of the games this season when they were favored on the moneyline (52-34).

-- Based on this game's moneyline, the Rangers have an implied win probability of 60%.
+- The Rangers have an implied moneyline win probability of 55.6% in this matchup.

-- In the 129 games in which bookmakers have set an over/under for Texas, it has combined with opponents to go over the total 64 times (64-58-7).
+- Texas has combined with opponents to hit the over on the total 64 times this season for a 64-59-7 record against the over/under.

 - The Rangers have a 9-5-0 record ATS this season (covering 64.3% of the time).